 Short-term rentals have always catered to a broader pool of people looking for flexible accommodation.
 For example, since more and more employers transition to remote work policies, many have started to seek alternative arrangements, especially in scenic areas.
 More time at home also resulted in an upswing in renovations and families turn to Airbnb for temporary lodgings.
 Relocators or those who are checking out new neighbourhoods within the area before deciding if they should move or not are also among those who book Airbnbs.

-These groups have always been part of the Airbnb demand but have become more prominent over the last couple of months as people’s priorities have changed.
+These groups have always been part of the Airbnb demand.
+Short-term rental management companies, like Hometime, have noticed that these groups have become more prominent over the last couple of months as people’s priorities have changed.
 We expect these trends to continue in combination with the surge in local travel, especially towards the end of the year.

 The initial drop was followed by a surge